NyerhovwoOnitcha/Ansible-script/README.md

 ### Then exit and close.

-# Check the jenkins.sh for a variation of the script if you happen to be integrating jenkins with ansible
+## Check the jenkins.sh for a variation of the script if you happen to be integrating jenkins with ansible

-## Check the ssh-script if you just want to add new servers to yout set up
+## if you already have your set up configured and you want to add new servers to your set up check the ssh script